Video Containerships Volume 3

-This is DVD number 3 in the series produced by Captain Joe Welch, and like the two that preceded it uses film footage that he took during his time on board.
-The subject of this DVD, which is around 35mins in length, is Captain Welch's voyages on the large, Panamax vessel Peninsular Bay.
+This is video number 3 in the series produced by Captain Joe Welch, and like the two that preceded it uses film footage that he took during his time on board.
+The subject of this video, which is around 35mins in length, is Captain Welch's voyages on the large, Panamax vessel Peninsular Bay.

 After Hong Kong the ship sails for Kobe.
 This was the first arrival of a containership in the port since the horrendous earthquake in January 1995, and repairs are still very much underway.
 The Japanese ports of Kobe, Nagoya, Tokyo and Yokahama follow, and we then see the Peninsular Bay again in very heavy weather as she sails through typhoon waters.

 The footage on the return home includes passing the Oriental Bay headed east, passage through the Red Sea and then some particularly beautiful shots of the transit through Suez (passing the Repulse Bay and Kowloon Bay).

 Back in European waters we see the Peninsular Bay in Antwerp and then a return to Hamburg.
 The departure from the German port was Captain Welch's last transit of the Elbe before his retirement from the sea and the video contains a particularly poignant scene as the ship passes the Welcome Point.
 The ship's horn is sounded as the master waves his farewell.

 While the video clips from the two earlier videos were perfectly fine, the more modern camera equipment used here has produced even better footage.
 As before, we see a voyage from beginning to end and the sub-titles help guide the viewer through each scene.
 All in all, yet another excellent video which will be of interest to ex-sea staff and those who want to know what life was like on these third-generation containerships as they plied their trade from Europe to the Far East and back.